regb/cafedoku/README.md

-CAFEDOKU
+Cafedoku
 ========

-CafeDoku is a [sudoku](http://en.wikipedia.org/wiki/Sudoku) solver written in Scala and based on the [CafeSat](https://github.com/regb/scabolic) SAT solver.
+Cafedoku is a [sudoku](http://en.wikipedia.org/wiki/Sudoku) solver written in Scala and based on the [CafeSat](https://github.com/regb/scabolic) SAT solver.

 CafeDoku is a very simple project, with limited ambitions, mostly to experiment